junyixu/junyixu.github.io/_posts/2018-11-27-Reading-PDF-cross-platform.md

 #### Evince (Linux)

 Evince is simple.
-But I got some unendurable bugs when when highlighting.
+But I got some unendurable bugs when highlighting.
 I don’t know whether it is fixed now.

 #### Okular (Linux)